CodePathpod15/Stonx/README.md

 - [x] User Can sell a stock
 - [x] user gets a recommened stock
 - [x] user is able to look at the recommended sotck
-- [ ] User can see their portfolio
 - [x] User can set their favorite stocks
 - [x] User can see their profit from the stock
+- [ ] User can see their dashboard
 - [ ] User can see their history of trades
-- [ ] User can change their profile information
+- [x] User can change their profile information
-- [ ] User can maneuver through dashboard.
+- [x] user can delete their account
 - [ ] Comparing two different stocks
 * ...